ePages-de/epages-devportal/_posts/2017/2017-08-01-going-forward.md

 Another time-consuming aspect was the need to initialize Dennis' library every time we use it because of our [Jenkins](https://jenkins.io/) automation.
 Jenkins is a great tool for creating generic automation processes and workflows.
 The library initialization is only necessary the first time you use it.
-But our Jenkins nodes sometimes restart (bad guys, they need OS updates and such stuff, or sometimes they decide to crash and run away in PANIC {% emoji wink %} .
+But our Jenkins nodes sometimes restart (bad guys, they need OS updates and such stuff, or sometimes they decide to crash and run away in PANIC 😉 .
 So we needed to take care of this, and initialize the library every time.
 This was not necessary anymore, and with these two tricks we reduced the generation time from 5-6 minutes to something around 10-15 seconds.